 An ability to demonstrate the emotional health necessary for the delivery of quality and safe medical care is mandatory throughout medical school.
 CUSOM considers drug and alcohol addiction or abuse a significant risk factor for providing unsafe patient care and poor patient outcomes.
-As such, CUSOM has developed clear policies regarding alcohol and substance abuse which are described elsewhere in this Bulletin.
+As such, CUSOM has developed policies regarding alcohol and substance abuse (See Section 3.16.5 of this Bulletin).